-If the claim is for pregnancy complications, we'll pay £5,000 per pregnancy unless the claim is because of foetal death in utero, neo-natal death or still birth as defined in section 4, in which case we'll pay £5,000 per foetus or child.
+If the claim is for pregnancy complications, we'll pay £5,000 per pregnancy unless the claim is because of foetal death in utero, neo-natal death or still birth as defined on page 48, in which case we'll pay £5,000 per foetus or child.

 We'll pay a claim under Additional Conditions Cover as a lump sum.

-If your plan includes more than one Critical Illness Cover or you have more than one plan with us covering the same person, the limits above apply to all Critical Illness Cover and plans you have with us.
+If your plan includes more than one Life or Critical Illness Cover or you have more than one plan with us covering the same person, and these provide Life or Critical Illness Cover, the limits above apply to all Life or Critical Illness Cover plans you have with us.

 If the claim is for an additional condition other than pregnancy complications, we'll make only one payment for each person covered for each additional condition.
 The limits above apply to all plans you have with us that include a cover similar to Additional Conditions Cover.

 We'll work out your amount of cover at the date the person covered meets one of our additional conditions definitions.
-This means that if your Critical Illness Cover is payable as a decreasing lump sum, the amount of cover you have under Additional Conditions Cover will be based on the amount of cover your Critical Illness Cover has decreased to at the date the person covered meets one of our additional conditions definitions.
+This means that if your Life or Critical Illness Cover is payable as a decreasing lump sum, the amount of cover you have under Additional Conditions Cover will be based on the amount of cover your Life or Critical Illness Cover has decreased to at the date the person covered meets one of our additional conditions definitions.
 Any change to your amount of cover after this time won't be taken into account.

-If we pay an Additional Conditions Cover claim for an additional condition other than pregnancy complications, we won't pay any further claim for that additional condition in respect of that person covered, but you may still make a claim in relation to that person covered if they are diagnosed with one of the other additional conditions set out in section 4.
+If we pay an Additional Conditions Cover claim for an additional condition other than pregnancy complications, we won't pay any further claim for that additional condition in respect of that person covered, but you may still make a claim in relation to that person covered if they are diagnosed with one of the other additional conditions set out on page 42.